 The New Negress Film Society is a core collective of black women filmmakers whose priority is to create community and spaces for support, exhibition and consciousness-raising.
 The group is formed by Chanelle Aponte Pearson, Nuotama Bodomo, Dyani Douze, Ja'Tovia Gary, Stefani Saintonge and Yvonne Michelle Shirley.

 We focus primarily on works that break boundaries in film politically and artistically.
 Womanist in their content and experimental in form, often these are some of the most challenging for a marginalized filmmaker to create and distribute.
 Active for four years, the collective is steadfast in breaking those barriers presenting at institutions such as the Brooklyn Museum, Anthology Film Archives, Hammer Museum, Black Radical Imagination, Ann Arbor Film Festival, Afrikana Independent Film Festival, NY Media Center, Indiana University Cinema and the South Dallas Cultural Center.

-The NNFS was originally formed out of a need to create community in an industry where black female voices and stories are often suppressed.
+The NNFS was originally formed out of a need to create community in an industry where black women voices and stories are often suppressed.
 We therefore aim to raise awareness and understanding of our challenges within the film world.
 This ranges from interesting behind-the-scenes media, to reflective vlogs, to artist spotlights showcasing their recent successes.
 We also regularly interview black women who work in the filmmaking community to highlight their unique stories.